ywanyi/devdocs/comp-mgr/marketplace/marketplace.md

   - Upgrade
 ---

-This topic provides a simple example of getting free extensions for Magento Community Edition (CE).
+This topic provides a simple example of getting free extensions for {{site.data.var.ce}} .
 For more detail, see the [Marketplace quick tour](http://docs.magento.com/marketplace/user_guide/quick-tour/install-extension.html){:target="_blank"}.

 ### Log in to Magento Marketplace